-Physicists at the Large Hadron Collider announced the discovery of a long theorized but never-before-seen type of baryon
+Physicists at the Large Hadron Collider in Europe announced Thursday the fleeting discovery of a long theorized but never-before-seen type of baryon.